 The Mission of a Village

 It is the mission of a village to provide a public home for other citizens of Black Rock City.
 The purpose of a village is not simply to be with friends or share domestic arrangements.
 It is to work with your fellow villagers on a project that will connect you with hundreds of other participants.
 Like a theme camp or an artwork, a village is a gift that you contribute to our city.
 A village is self-expressive, a village helps others, and a village should be fun.
-In taking responsibility for a village you enter the ranks of the founders and organizers of Burning Man and Black Rock City.
-You should expect to work very hard, play very hard and experience an immense satisfaction.
 Please read the following description of what a village is, and if you are interested follow the link to the theme camp/village questionnaire.

 What is a Village?

-The concept of a village spontaneously emerged from the experiences of participants that have come to the event in the past.
-Friends camped together, perhaps working on a theme camp, and in the process they met other camps and decided to form a group the following year.
-They embraced each other’s ideas and, as other participants passed through, they too were brought into the fold.
+The concept of a village emerged from the experiences of participants that have come to the event in the past.
+Friends camped together, perhaps working on a theme camp, and in the process met other camps and decided to form a group the following year.
 Strong friendships were formed, future plans and commitments were made, and as a result, these communal groupings over the years have prospered.
-We can now expect each village to contain a great number of theme camps, venues for entertainment, individual living quarters, a central meeting area, public art, communal eating arrangements, and above all, a willingness to welcome and embrace everyone that ventures into their domain.
 A village is, in fact, a micro-model of “community” within the larger macrocosm of Burning Man.
 A village citizen’s duty has grown from a communal commitment to a civic commitment: Offering gathering areas, help, entertainment and information to those who enter the space.
 For the purposes of completing a Camp Placement Questionnaire, villages are minimally 2 theme camps with a population of at least 38 people, but can be composed of many other types of camps and spaces.